Collège des Ingénieurs

 The Collège des Ingénieurs was founded in Paris in 1986 from a group of three leading Grandes Ecoles (Ecole des Ponts et Chausées, Ecole Normale (rue d'Ulm) and the ENGREF) on the initiative of companies.
 In Germany, the CDI is a recognised partner of the large German companies.
 The CDI in Italy was founded in partnership with the Agnelli Foundation, the Garrone Foundation and the Pirelli Foundation.

 The educational concept is summarised by its Latin motto: "Qui agit intellegit".

 Historically closely linked to the world of industry, its graduates (called "Fellows") come from the major European universities and Grandes Ecoles.
 In France, the CDI mainly accepts graduates from the leading Grandes Ecoles (École polytechnique, CentraleSupélec, Mines Paris, Ponts ParisTech, AgroParisTech, Télécom ParisTech, Espci, Ensta Paris) as well as from the Sorbonne Université, the research university Paris-Sciences-et-Lettres, the Université Paris-Saclay and the Écoles Normales Supérieures.
-In Germany, its students come from the major state universities of excellence (TU9, RWTH Aachen, Technische Universität München, Karlsruhe Institute of Technology...).
+In Germany, its students come from the major state universities of excellence (TU9, RWTH Aachen, Technical University of Munich, Karlsruhe Institute of Technology...).
 Likewise, in Italy they come from the state universities (Politecnico di Torino, Politecnico di Milano, Scuola Normale Superiore Pisa ...), as well as other European universities of excellence.